-Besides getting to build a casino in America’s third-largest city, the winner would also get a chance to place slot machines in Midway and O’Hare International airports.
+Besides getting to build a casino in America’s third-largest city, the winner would also get a chance to place free slot machines in Midway and O’Hare International airports.

 Under the current time line, interested parties must submit their proposals by 2 pm CT on Aug.
 23. In late September, the applicants will give public presentations about their proposals.

 City officials expect to select the winner early next year.